ramofabian/aws-bootcamp-cruddur-2023/journal/week0.md

 <p align="center"><img src="assets/week0/role_config.png" alt="accessibility text"></p>

 ### 2. Use EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue.
-:white_check_mark: DONE, I was strugguling on this task because there is may ways to do it and at the first attepmt I failed becuase I wasn't adding the right aws service to be monitored and the correct target for SNS.
-When I found my mistake I fixed and configure it correctly, it was a good taks I learned a lot.
+:white_check_mark: DONE, I was struggling on this task because there is may ways to do it and at the first attempt I failed because I wasn't adding the right aws service to be monitored and the correct target for SNS.
+When I found my mistake I fixed and configure it correctly, it was a good tasks I learned a lot.

 Please find below the rule create  as "Monitor_health_issues" under "default" buses which is the only free tier and the aws pattern as "aws.health":
 <p align="center"><img src="assets/week0/Amazon EventBridge_2.png" alt="accessibility text"></p>